-Religion and Belief: It is not anticipated that the Council will need to take any further action in order to enable access for this group.
+Religion and Belief: It is not anticipated that the Council will need to take any further action to enable access for this group.
+Regular monitoring and analysis may identify reasons that have not been anticipated.
+Action will be taken to mitigate any barriers identified.

-Sexual Orientation: It is not anticipated that the Council will need to take any further action in order to enable access for this group.
+Sexual Orientation: It is not anticipated that the Council will need to take any further action to enable access for this group.
+Regular monitoring and analysis may identify reasons that have not been anticipated.
+Action will be taken to mitigate any barriers identified.